FlorianBen/VGC50X-EPICS/README.md

 ## Configuration

 The RELEASE file must be edited according to your EPICS installation.
-As well, the StreamDevice module must be configured.
+As well, the StreamDevice module must be configured correctly.